Getting Started with 3D Animation in Unity

 - Control animations from your script

-The course include over 16 mini tutorial of 5 minutes each, so that you can learn at your own pace, whenever you have time allow.
+The course includes over 16 mini tutorial of 5 minutes each, so that you can learn at your own pace, whenever you have time allow.

 Patrick Felicia is a lecturer and researcher at Waterford Institute of Technology, where he teaches and supervise undergraduate and postgraduate students.
 He obtained his MSc in Multimedia Technology in 2003 and PhD in Computer Science in 2009 from University College Cork, Ireland.
 He has published several books and articles on the use of video games for educational purposes, including the Handbook of Research on Improving Learning and Motivation through Educational Games: Multidisciplinary Approaches (published by IGI), and Digital Games in Schools: a Handbook for Teachers, published by European Schoolnet.
 Patrick is also the Editor-in-chief of the International Journal of Game-Based Learning (IJGBL), and the Conference Director of the Irish Symposium on Game-Based Learning, a popular conference on games and learning organized throughout Ireland.

-"This course is highly recommend as it breaks down easy to follow steps showing how to import 3D characters as well as applying animations.
+"This course is highly recommended as it breaks down easy-to-follow steps showing how to import 3D characters as well as applying animations.
 I was able to have my character up and running by applying what was taught, now I can further bring my drawn characters to life in Unity with everything I have learned in this course "

 - Miguel Morado, Student